 A bonus?
 The addition of the athlete's signature to the plate as if they were signing an autograph, noted Chris Wawrousek, studio innovation lead designer.

-It wasn't singularly demand or technology that drove the development of the technique, said Wawrousek, studio innovation lead designer, it was the idea that the industry is at a watershed moment, thanks to both demand and technology.
+The combination of demand and technology felt like a watershed moment for the industry, said Wawrousek, studio innovation lead designer.
 "It feels like a new industrial revolution in some ways.
 We're no longer limited by scale to produce a product, and customization can be totally practical," he said.

 The athletes themselves were another factor.
 "It almost never happens that you put an athlete in a shoe, and they don't have some comment about it," Wawrousek added.
 "In this case, we can have an athlete say, 'This one particular spike is in the wrong place.
 Can you move it?'
 In this case, we can say, 'Yes!"